-INCAPACITATION: Incapacitation is the inability, temporarily or permanently, to give consent, because the person is mentally and/or physically impaired due to: illness; disability; alcohol or other drug consumption, either voluntarily or involuntarily; and/ being unconscious, asleep, or otherwise unaware that the sexual activity is occurring.
+INCAPACITATION: Incapacitation is the inability, temporarily or permanently, to give consent, because the person is mentally and/or physically impaired due to: illness; disability; voluntary or involuntary alcohol or other drug consumption; and/or being unconscious, asleep, or otherwise unaware that the sexual activity is occurring.
 In addition, people are incapacitated if they demonstrate that they are unaware of where they are, how they got there, or why or how they became engaged in a sexual interaction.
 Some indicators of incapacitation may include, but are not limited to, lack of control over physical movements, being unaware of circumstances or surroundings, or being unable to communicate for any reason.

-REPORT: A formal record regarding a sexual assault, sexual harassment or other sexual misconduct.
-(See Section IV for more information)
+REPORT: A formal record regarding an allegation of sexual misconduct.
+(See Section IV for more information).

-REPORTING PERSON: Refers to the person who is reporting that they are aware of or have witnessed a sexual assault, sexual harassment or other sexual misconduct, as defined in this policy.
-RESPONDENT: The person who is reported to have committed acts of sexual assault, sexual harassment, or other sexual misconduct.
+REPORTING PERSON: Refers to the person who is reporting that they are aware of or have witnessed sexual misconduct as defined in this policy.
+This person may also be the Complainant.

+RESPONDENT: The person who is reported to be the perpetrator of conduct that could constitute sexual misconduct.
-RESPONDENT RESOURCE COORDINATOR (RRC)TEAM:

-The University has designated the Respondent Resource Coordinator team to provide information on resources for students accused of sexual assault, sexual harassment, or other sexual misconduct.
-The Respondent Resource Coordinator will assist a Respondent with: obtaining emotional support through counseling; navigating the disciplinary process; and assisting with other questions and concerns.
-Members of the RRC Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.
+RESPONDENT RESOURCE COORDINATOR (RRC) TEAM: The University has designated the RRC team to provide assistance to any student accused of sexual misconduct.
+The RRC may meet with the Respondent to assist with: obtaining emotional support through counseling; navigating the disciplinary and/or resolution processes; obtaining other supportive measures; and assisting with other questions and concerns.
+The RRC team also provides ongoing assistance through any University and/or criminal justice review, investigation, or resolution process.
+Members of the RRC can be reached by emailing respondentresource@villanova.edu or calling 610-519-8807.
+Members of the RRC do not act as legal counsel and generally are unable to serve as advisors in University disciplinary proceedings.

-RESPONSIBLE EMPLOYEE: All employees (except for confidential resources listed in Section B) must report any and all incidents to the Title IX Coordinator or Deputy Coordinator (as outlined in the Title IX Notice contained in Appendix C), regardless of whether or not the "responsible employee" witnessed the incident or learned of it through the Complainant, Respondent or a third party.
+RESPONSIBLE EMPLOYEE: All employees (except for confidential resources listed in Section IV.B) must report any and all incidents of sexual misconduct to the Title IX Coordinator or a Deputy Title IX Coordinator (as outlined in the Title IX Notice contained in Appendix C), regardless of where or when the incident occurred and whether or not the "responsible employee" witnessed the incident or learned of it through the Complainant, Respondent or a third party.

-SAFETY ALERT: A Safety Alert is a campus-wide warning intended to provide members of the University community timely information about certain serious crimes.
+SAFETY ALERT: A Safety Alert is a campus-wide warning intended to provide members of the University community with timely information about certain serious crimes.
 Safety Alerts are part of the University's compliance responsibilities to issue timely warnings under the Clery Act, a federal campus crime disclosure law.
 Safety Alerts do not contain identifying information about the reporting person.

-SEXUAL ASSAULT RESOURCE COORDINATOR (SARC)

-TEAM: The University has designated the Sexual Assault Resource Coordinator team to provide immediate assistance and support to any student who has experienced sexual assault, sexual harassment, or other sexual misconduct.
-The Sexual Assault Resource Coordinator on call at the time of the contact may meet with the person, provide information about safety, emotional and physical well-being, on campus and community resources, possible supportive measures, and review the person's options to address the complaint under this Policy.
-The Sexual Assault Resource Coordinator team also provides ongoing support and assistance through any University and/or criminal justice review, investigation, or resolution process.
-The University's Sexual Assault Resource Coordinator on-call can be reached at 484-343-6028 and is available 24 hours/day.
-Members of the SARC Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.
+SEXUAL ASSAULT RESOURCE COORDINATOR (SARC) TEAM: The University has designated the SARC team to provide immediate assistance to any student who has experienced sexual misconduct.
+The SARC on call at the time of the contact may meet with the person, provide information about safety, emotional and physical well-being, on campus and community resources, possible supportive measures, and review the person's options to address the complaint under this policy.
+The SARC team also provides ongoing support and assistance through any University and/or criminal justice review, investigation, or resolution process.
+The SARC on-call can be reached at 484-343-6028 and is available 24 hours/day.
+Members of the SARC do not act as legal counsel and generally are unable to serve as advisors in University disciplinary proceedings.